 Starting high school is exciting and scary!
-Even more so this year in QLD, where many 11-turning-12 year olds entered the high school yard for the first time.
-As pictures of all the kids heading off to school filled facebook and instagram last term, I thought about how exciting a new year of school can be.
+Even more so in QLD, where many 11-turning-12 year olds are entering the high school yard for the first time.
+As pictures of all the kids heading off to school filled facebook and instagram, I thought about how exciting a new year of school can be.
 As I sent my son off to first year of high school this year, I was reminded of my eldest girls first semester of high school and the transitioning that happens.

 Here are 5 tips for you as parents and carers to set your new high schooler off to a good start:

 Even though they have probably been waiting for this moment for a long time, starting high school can be scary!
 Going from being ‘the oldest’ to suddenly ‘the youngest’ can be a challenge.
 Adjusting to high school teachers when you are used to being cared for by one teacher can be difficult too.
 Try to set time in your own schedule to ask how it’s going.
 Some kids like to talk straight after school, some at dinner, and some just before bed.
 Being available as a parent to talk or debrief or just showing you are there for them can be a huge support for them.
 This is the year you don’t want to lose communication!
 With so much going on internally growing up in their body and brain, there is a lot going on externally too, and this is the time to learn creative ways as a parent to engage with them.
 Sometimes cooking a yummy afternoon or dinner is enough to entice any teenager to hang around a little longer to chat. ☺